mightypirate1/DRL-Tetris/README.md

 * Install dependencies (see "Dependencies").
 * Build the backend module (see "Build backend").

+> NOTE: It has come to my attention that this code-base does not easily run on mac or windows.
+My apologies, I might fix that one day.
+Feel free to contribute :)

 Once these steps are done, you should be able to use the environment, and to train your own agents (see "Usage").

 #### Dependencies: